jayshozie/ceng240/notes4newbies/W01-intro.md

 program counter (PC).
 We copy that address to the memory address register (MAR), because we need to empty the program counter at some point.

-Now we need to to change the value stored in the PC, so that we know which instruction to execute next, since that's the reason PC exists in the first place.
+Now the value stored in the PC needs to be changed, so that we know which instruction to execute next, since that's the reason PC exists in the first place.

 Now, we find the address described by the MAR in the memory, and copy that instruction into memory data register (MDR), so we know what to do.

-Then we copy that to the current instruction register (CIR) so we can decode and execute it.
+Then the instruction from the MMDr is copied to the current instruction register (CIR, a.k.a. instruction register (IR)) for decoding and execution.

-Now, the control unit starts to decode the instruction located in CIR, so that we understand the thing we're going to do.
+The Control Unit then begins to decode the instructions in the CIr, interpreting the thing we're going to do.

 After the decode, CU sends signals to relevant components in the CPU such as the ALU.